peter88213/nvhelp-en/source/nv_aeon2/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Only sections that have the same title as an event are updated.
--  If an Aeon event title occurs more than once, the converter aborts
+-  If an *Aeon* event title occurs more than once, the converter aborts
    with an error message.
--  If a novelibre section title occurs more than once, the converter
+-  If a *novelibre* section title occurs more than once, the converter
    aborts with an error message.
 -  Sections are marked "unused" if the associated event is deleted in
-   Aeon.
+   *Aeon*.
 -  Section date, section time, and section duration are updated.
 -  Non-empty section description and section tags are updated.
 -  Notes of events with a matching title are appended to the section